rickvanarkel/AS2/EPA1352-G11-A2/model/data/README.md

 | lon       | Longitude in Decimal Degrees |
 | length    | Length of the object in meters |

 The column `road` is used by the model generation to classify model components by roads, i.e., on which road does a component belong to.
 The model generation assumes that the infrastructure model components of the same road is ordered sequentially.
-This means, e.g. in `demo-1.csv`, component `100000` is connected to component `100001`, that is connected to component `100002`, that is connected to component `100003`, etc., all of which are on road `N1`.
+This means component `100000` is connected to component `100001`, that is connected to component `100002`, that is connected to component `100003`, etc., all of which are on road `N1`.

 The column `model_type` is used by the model generation to identify which class of components to be generated.
 The `model_type` labels used in this column must be consistent with the labels in the `generate_model` routine.

 The rest of the information is used to instantiate the components (objects).

-You may change the data format and structure if the model generation (`generate_model`) routine is adapted accordingly.

-All data files contained in this directory are used as demonstration for model generation.
-They are not based on real data.
+(*The basis are constructed by the course author)